Identification of the anomalous fast bulk events in a p-type point contact germanium detector: Summary and prospect

 \section{Summary and prospect}

-FBEs with extremely fast rise time have been observed in several CDEX experiments.
-An extensive work was carried out to better understand the wave formation, characteristics and location distribution of FBE by means of a semiconductor electric field and pulse shape simulation compared with the source calibration experiment.
-The specific locations of the FBEs in the CDEX-1B detector is near passivated layer and its volume ratio is \SI{18.8}{\%}, consistent with that derived from the \ce{^{68}Ge} peak \SI{16.2(30)}{\%} and \ce{^{65}Zn} peak \SI{19.4(52)}{\%} which are both expected to be uniformly distributed in germanium crystals.
+FBEs with extremely short rise times were observed in several CDEX experiments.
+A thorough study was conducted to better understand the wave formation, characteristics, and location distribution of FBEs using a semiconductor electric field and pulse shape simulation.
+The simulation results were compared with those of a source calibration experiment.
+FBEs in the CDEX-1B detector occurred near the passivation layer in a region with a volume ratio of \SI{18.8}{\%}, which is consistent with that derived from the \ce{^{68}Ge} peak \SI{16.2(30)}{\%} and \ce{^{65}Zn} peak \SI{19.4(52)}{\%}.
+Both of these isotopes are expected to be uniformly distributed in germanium crystals.

-This study demonstrates one important property of \textit{p}PCGe that it has the certain capability of the single-hit bulk spatial resolution.
-In the low energy region, this resolution reveals an approximate ability of FBE and BE discrimination, and we provide a method to eliminate FBEs from BEs.
-Such events are close to the materials around P+ electrode, which would be one of the main backgrounds of dark matter experiment.
-Below \SI{1}{\keVee}, it is a challenge to extract FBE on the conditions of SE penetration and low background statistics, and further research on preamplifier noise reduction, data analysis method, as well as the optimization of the parameters extracting FBEs is under way.
-In the high energy region, better spatial resolution is expected due to the relatively small influence of electric noise, and helpful to find the origins of background and design new detector to be deployed in CDEX-50.
-Therefore, research efforts on the high energy spatial resolution of single-hit source experiment and simulation are being pursued.
+This study demonstrates an important property of \textit{p}PCGe, namely, single-hit bulk spatial resolution.
+In the low-energy region, this resolution makes it possible to roughly discriminate FBEs and BEs, and we provide a method of eliminating FBEs from BEs.
+These events occur close to the materials around the P$^+$ electrode, which would be among the main background sources in dark matter experiments.
+Below \SI{1}{\keVee}, extraction of FBEs is challenging under the conditions of SE penetration and low background statistics, and further research on preamplifier noise reduction, data analysis methods, and the optimization of the parameters for extracting FBEs is underway.
+In the high-energy region, better spatial resolution is expected because of the relatively small effect of electrical noise.
+Improved resolution is expected to be helpful for identifying the origins of the background and designing new detectors for deployment in CDEX-50dm.
+Therefore, research on the high-energy spatial resolution of single-hit source experiments and simulations is being pursued.
+A novel technique based on pulse shape comparison scanning (PSCS) \cite{crespiNovelTechniqueCharacterization2008} will provide a guide for defining the spatial resolution capability of a \textit{p}PCGe detector by scanning the entire detector with a collimated \ce{^{137}Cs} gamma source.
+A feasibility analysis of the application of PSCS to the CDEX-1B detector has been conducted using simulations, and the relevant experiments are being prepared.

-The presented simulations and corresponding measurement lead to a better understanding of \textit{p}PCGe detector anomalous bulk effect.
-This serves as a basis to better identify FBEs as backgrounds to rare event searches with germanium detectors.
+The simulations and measurements presented here improve our understanding of the anomalous bulk effect in \textit{p}PCGe detectors.
+They serve as a basis for better identification of FBEs as background in rare-event searches with germanium detectors.